1981–82 Australia rugby union tour of Britain and Ireland: England

 For the fourth time in as many internationals, Australia scored more tries than their opponents but were beaten by superior goal-kicking.
 The England pack gave a powerful display with an outstanding performance by Colclough.

 Rose's two early penalty goals, with one by Paul McLean in between, gave England a 6–3 lead at half-time.
 Moon then scored after a loose ball was hacked downfield by the backs to put Australia 7–6 ahead going into the final quarter of the match, although McLean failed to convert.
 When Mark Ella was caught near his own line the England forwards drove on and Jeavons scored from the maul.
 Dodge kicked the conversion to put England 12–7 up.
 Rose extended the lead to 15–7 with his third penalty goal before Moon scored his second try, near the corner.
 McLean missed with the kick (his fourth miss from five attempts at goal) but it was too late to affect the final result, 15–11 to England.

-The match was also notable for the half-time appearance of the streaker, Erica Roe.
+The match was also notable for the half-time appearance of the streaker, Erika Roe.

 Australia: Paul McLean, Michael O'Connor, Andrew Slack (c), Michael Hawker, Brendan Moon, Mark Ella, John Hipwell, John Meadows, Chris Carberry, Tony D'Arcy, Steve Williams, Peter McLean, Simon Poidevin, Greg Cornelsen, Mark Loane (c).